 Restructuring your company out of a financially distressed situation can be a “zero-sum” game, played by constituencies and their advisors that each come with distinct sets of baggage.
 That baggage can be a desire to reap as great an economic recovery as possible for you or the constituency you represent.
 Or it can be a fear of litigation.
 Or it can be a desire by a professional to curry favor with a future client (such as a creditor group in the case), who may be at odds with such professional’s actual client in the instant case.
 Each situation can be unique, with different overlays of liquidity, differing creditor rights and objectives, and values.
 Further, the rules of restructuring are arcane, and reflect the omnipresent “what if” world of what would happen in bankruptcy (whether the reorganization actually takes place in-court or out-of-court).
 And, of course, the process is generally highly contentious.

 Under these circumstances, it is no surprise that management and Boards frequently question whether they are doing the right thing.
-If you experience such uncertainties, we invite you to learn more about Gordian Group’s Services, and call or email us.
+If you experience such uncertainties, we invite you to learn more about Gordian Group’s Services, and contact us.